 Hampi in the state of Karnataka in India is a place that few have heard of.
 It was the centre of the Hindu Vijayanagara Empire capital in the 14th century and a place of great wealth.
 Now a UNESCO World Heritage Site you’ll find more than 1,600 surviving remains of the last great Hindu kingdom in South India and this continues to grow as more is unearthed.

-where to buy cheap accutane Here are 3 reasons why you should add Hampi to your bucket list
+see url Here are 3 reasons why you should add Hampi to your bucket list

 1. To be taken back in time